 The first confirmed keynote speaker for the whole NSU Summer Session is Nora Bateson who is a filmmaker, researcher, writer, educator, and President of the International Bateson Institute.
 Her work brings the fields of biology, cognition, art, anthropology, psychology, and information technology together into a study of the patterns in ecology of living systems.
 She has written, directed and produced the award-winning documentary, An Ecology of Mind (2010), a portrait of Gregory Bateson, a celebrated anthropologist, philosopher, author, naturalist, and systems theorist.
 In her book, Small Arcs of Larger Circles (Triarchy Press, 2016) she updates our thinking on systems and ecosystems by applying her own insights and those of her team at IBI to education, organisations, complexity, academia, and the way that society organizes itself.

 PhD and MA students are eligible for up to five ECTS points for participation and presentation of a paper.
 See also: http://nordic.university/study-circles/

 Parents with children

-We welcome families at the Summer Session.
+Families are more than welcome at the Summer Session.
 There will be a separate circle for children between 3 and 15 years.
-In the children’s circle, we offer a variety of activities for children and youth, running parallel to the other study circles.
+In the children’s circle, a variety of activities is offered for children and youth, running parallel to the other study circles.

 The Nordic Summer University (NSU) is a Nordic network for research and interdisciplinary studies.NSU is a nomadic, academic institution, which organises workshop-seminars across disciplinary and national borders.
 Since it was established in 1950, Nordic Summer University has organised forums for cultural and intellectual debate in the Nordic and Baltic region, involving students, academics, politicians, and intellectuals from this region and beyond.